 It’s no secret that the proper selection and management of inventory is crucial to the success of any ecommerce business.
-But as any small business owner or inventory manager knows, managing ecommerce inventory is a delicate balancing act.
+But as any business owner or inventory manager knows, managing ecommerce inventory is a delicate balancing act.
 You need enough stock on hand to manage customer demand, but not so much that it costs you.
 Upgrading to a technology-driven solution, such as a perpetual inventory system, may be exactly what your business needs.
 This upgrade will help to avoid stock-outs, ordering in excess and other costly inefficiencies.

 So, is a perpetual inventory system the right inventory management software solution for your business?
 In this post, we’ll answer the following questions to help you make a more informed decision: